developmentseed/collecticons-processor/README.md

 **params.destFile**
 Destination of the zip file.

+**params.experimentalFontOnCatalog**
+Includes the base64 string of the fonts on the catalog.
+Default `undefined`.
+Experimental feature, may change at anytime.

+**params.experimentalDisableStyles**
+Disables the output of the style files.
+Default `undefined`.
+Experimental feature, may change at anytime.

 ## Testing
 The testing is done using mocha.
 Use `yarn test` to run the tests.